Baptiste-Pollien/coq-stats/Readme.md

-# Coq Stats Project
+# Coq'Stats

-Program to get stats about Coq projects.
+Coq'Stats is a program to get statistics about Coq projects.

 ```
 +------------------+-------+------+----------+--------+